KioNguyen/vehicle-management/README.md

 ## How to Submit

 1. Throughout your exercise you should be commiting and pushing code often to your repo/branch.
 This makes it easier for us to review how you break up your building.

-2. Once you have your project finalised and are happy with your solution.
-Open up a Pull Request for your forked repo into the interview-take-home repo and tag the following people as reviewers `ernessttan` and `dre-draws`
-3. Sit back and relax.
-We will review your submition and will follow up with you to set up a time for us to go through your solution together!

-If you have any questions during your take home or are blocked from making progress for any reason please reach out to `ernesttan@vincar.com.sg`.